-A summary of the Company’s non-vested options for the year ended December 31, 2017, and nine-months ended September 30, 2018, are presented below:
+A summary of the Company’s non-vested options for the years ended December 31, 2018 and 2017 are presented below:

 The Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
-The range of fair value assumptions related to options issued were as follows for the:
+The range of fair value assumptions related to options issued were as follows for the years ended December 31:

 The expected volatility was calculated based on the historical volatility of the Company.
 The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
 The expected dividend yield was zero, because the Company does not anticipate paying a dividend within the relevant timeframe.
 Due to a lack of historical information needed to estimate the Company’s expected term, it was estimated using the simplified method allowed.